bkesterbyld/maroon-potato/src/pages/index.md

     title: Ship faster and delight users everywhere
     subtitle: ''
     content: >-
-      Create a data and logic API for your app or website in minutes without having to code or learn anything.
+      Create a data and logic API for your commerce app or website in minutes without having to code or learn anything.
 Take advantage of edge computing to instantly process data and speed up user interactions.
     actions:
       - label: Join the Beta
         url: /general-enquiries